EricSpencer00/Dexcom-Statistics/README.md

 After Pydexcom is installed you will need to allow your Dexcom's data to be accessed by Pydexcom's API system.
+Pydexcom only works using the Dexcom Share feature.

+To do this:
+- Make sure you have at least one follower on Dexcom Share, this can be yourself on a different account
+- If your account is newer, you may use an email in place of a username, make sure you know which type you account is
+- Then, make sure you are sharing the credentials for your Dexcom account, not the follower's account
+- You will need to make sure your password is not only numbers, as this will cause Pydexcom to not recognize your password
+-

 If you do not have Twilio, you can delete all relational code for sole Terminal support
 ```